hlynch/Bayesian2020/docs/Week-14-lecture.md

 $$
 D = -2 * (LL_{\mbox{reduced}} - LL_{\mbox{full}})
 $$
-where $LL_{\mbox{reduced}}$$ refers to the log-likelihood of a reduced (smaller) model, as compared to $LL_{\mbox{full}}$, which refers to the full model.
+where $LL_{\mbox{reduced}}$ refers to the log-likelihood of a reduced (smaller) model, as compared to $LL_{\mbox{full}}$, which refers to the full model.
 The ‘full’ model remains a statistical abstract, and usually we are comparing two reduced models, one of which is nested inside the other.
 The discussion then becomes one of differences in deviance

 $$
 D = -2 * (LL_{\mbox{smaller}} - LL_{\mbox{larger}})